zeyuw42/zeyuw42.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student at MIT since 2023.
-I am fortunate to be advised by Professor Zhiwei Yun.
-I obtained my bachelor's degree from Peking University.
+I am a graduate student at MIT advised by Professor Zhiwei Yun since 2023.
+Before that, I obtained my bachelor's degree from Peking University.

 My research interest is in geometric representation theory, especially the Langlands program.
 Recently, I have been working on the intersection theory of special cycles on Shtukas.